jamie-allen/sdisruptor/presentation/preso/presentation.md

 * Never release the core to the kernel (thus maintaining your L3 cache)
 * Avoid lock arbitration
 * Minimize usage of memory barriers
-* Reuse pre-allocated memory to avoid GC and compaction
+* Reuse pre-allocated sequential memory to avoid GC and compaction and enable cache pre-fetching

 !SLIDE transition=fade